Financial Planning For College Students

 Learning the Financial Ropes at a Young Age Can Pay Dividends

 College is an exciting and challenging undertaking for most students.
 Moving away from mom and dad, living on your own (or with a roommate), making decisions for yourself and having to manage your own finances are just a few of the roadblocks you will be facing.
 Having a plan in place beforehand and sticking to that plan as closely as possible can help to ensure that you survive the transition with the least stress possible.
-Here's how to make build a strong financial foundation during your college years.
+Here's how to build a strong financial foundation during your college years.

 Start With Your Expenses and Budgeting